Last Updated on 3 months

 The modern iterations of winter tires are built for whole-package performance on snow, ice, and sub-zero temperatures – thanks to engineered rubber compounds, highly specialized tread patterns, and high sipe density.
 The sipes on these tires are technologically designed for excellent grip in wintry conditions.

-Additionally, winter tires are designed for fuel economy, low noise levels, comfort, and to remain pliable as the temperature drops.
+Additionally, winter tires are designed for fuel economy, low noise levels, comfort, and pliableness as the temperature drops.

 Features of Winter Tires

-To provide sufficient traction during treacherous winter driving conditions, the rubber compounds in the tread are built to stay flexible in below-freezing temperatures.
+The rubber compounds in the tread are built to stay flexible in below-freezing temperatures to provide sufficient traction during treacherous winter driving conditions.
 This gives the winter tire a firmer grip on the roads to prevent slipping or hydro-planning.

-Winter tires also commonly have biting edges on the tread, which creates extra grip on packed snow and ice.
-They also have advanced siping patterns for further traction on all winter road conditions.
+Winter tires commonly have biting edges on the tread, which create extra grip on packed snow and ice.
+They also have advanced siping patterns for further traction in all winter road conditions.

 What Types of Terrain do Winter Tires Perform Best On?